Byron, Georgia Weather

 - How many rainy days does Byron get?

-- Byron averages about 69 rainy days per year.
+- Byron averages about 69 days with measurable rain or snow each year.

 - What hardiness zone is Byron?